Provar Jenkins Plugin

 Above: Snapshot of the Jenkins dashboard.

-Step 4: Manage Plugin from Dashboard.
+Step 4: Manage the Plugin from the Dashboard.

 To manage the Jenkins plugin, use Plugin Manager.
 This section will be available only for admins for the Jenkins installation.